-Status, Apology and Acknowledgement Completed (MoU. clause 2)

-- Veteran associations would assist the Crown to compile a database of Vietnam veterans. - The Crown was to make a formal public apology which would: - a. acknowledge service to NZ of all Vietnam veterans: - b. acknowledge failure of the Crown to address concerns raised by Vietnam veterans in relation to the toxic environment they were exposed to, and delays or lack of treatment after that exposure - c. reiterate existing government policy in relation to treatment of Vietnam veterans affected by the toxic environment in Vietnam; and - d. acknowledge that the conclusions and recommendations of the Reeves and McLeod reports do not form part of the basis of current government policies because of the limited and at times incorrect information available to the authors and there is no intention they should form the basis of future government policy in relation to the treatment of Vietnam veterans - The Crown will inform the major Parliamentary parties and invite them to support publicly the Package [set out in the MoU]

-- Beginning in 2007, and working with veteran associations, Veterans' Affairs (VA) has drawn up databases, and updated them on an ongoing basis.
-This work is ongoing. - Prime Minister Helen Clark made a public apology on 28 May 2008. acknowledged service and the previous failure to recognise it; the inadequate support extended to veterans and their families after their return home: and successive governments' failure to address veterans' concerns relating to toxic exposure. - The Crown committed to adhering to the commitments in the MoU regarding treatment of veterans affected by the toxic environment in Vietnam.
+Commitment Status of implementation Comment Status, Apology and Acknowledgement (MoU, clause 2) • Veteran associations would assist the Crown to compile a database of Vietnam veterans. • The Crown was to make a formal public apology which would: a. acknowledge service to NZ of all Vietnam veterans; b. acknowledge failure of the Crown to address concerns raised by Vietnam veterans in relation to the toxic environment they were exposed to, and delays or lack of treatment after that exposure c. reiterate existing government policy in relation to treatment of Vietnam veterans affected by the toxic environment in Vietnam; and d. acknowledge that the conclusions and recommendations of the Reeves and McLeod reports do not form part of the • Beginning in 2007, and working with veteran associations, Veterans' Affairs (VA) has drawn up databases, and updated them on an ongoing basis.
+This work is ongoing.
+Prime Minister Helen Clark made a public apology on 28 May 2008.
+This acknowledged service and the previous failure to recognise it; the inadequate support extended to veterans and their families after their return home; and successive governments' failure to address veterans' concerns relating to toxic exposure.
+The Crown committed to adhering to the commitments in the MoU regarding treatment of veterans affected by the toxic environment in Vietnam.